argumentcomputer/user-manual/src/07-reference.md

 `(lambda (args...) body)` creates a function that takes a list of arguments and returns the result of evaluating `body` by binding the variable bindings to the supplied arguments.
 A function is called when it is in the head of a list.

+The list of arguments can optionally end with `&rest <var>`, which denotes that any remaining arguments, if present, are bound to `<var>` as a list.

 ```
 lurk-user> (lambda () 1)
 [1 iteration] => <Fun () 1>